 Thomas E. Franklin, an award-winning photographer, multimedia journalist, documentary filmmaker and educator, is perhaps best known for his iconic flag-raising photo taken at Ground Zero on September 11, 2001.
-He will open The Romano Gallery’s 2019-2020 season on August 30 with an exhibit featuring multiplatform work focused on issues of immigration and human migration.
-The exhibit runs through September 28, and Mr. Franklin will join the Blair community for an artist’s reception on September 19, beginning at 7 p.m.
+He open The Romano Gallery’s 2019-2020 season on August 30 with an exhibit featuring multiplatform work focused on issues of immigration and human migration.
+The exhibit runs through September 28, and Mr. Franklin joined the Blair community for an artist’s reception on September 19.

 A 30-year veteran of the news business and current assistant professor of multiplatform journalism at Montclair State University, Mr. Franklin is a practitioner of multimedia and visual storytelling.
 He explores themes involving global issues with local and regional impact through his scholarly and professional work.
 His Romano Gallery exhibit examines immigration, refugees and new changes in government policy toward undocumented residents and asylum seekers.